ganeshanavale/HR_Analytics_Dashboard/README.md

 # KPIs:

 To commence the analysis, I identified several key performance indicators (KPIs) crucial for monitoring both employee performance and attrition within the organization.
 Using Power BI, I visualized these KPIs with card visualizations.
 The metrics included employee headcount, attrition count, attrition rate, average age, average income, and average tenure.
 These indicators offer a comprehensive view of organizational dynamics, enabling informed decision-making and strategic planning to optimize workforce management and retention strategies.

-# Charts and Insights:
+# Data Visualizations and Findings:

 Various charts and visualizations were used to analyze employee data, yielding the following key insights: